Braundo/kubernetes-guide/docs/core-concepts/container-runtime.md

 Starting with Kubernetes version 1.24, support for Docker Shim was phased out in favor of `containerd`, which became the default runtime.
 Nonetheless, Docker images remain compatible with Kubernetes due to their adherence to the `imagespec` OCI standard, ensuring seamless operation with `containerd`.
 <br>

-As Kubernetes grew in popularity, Kubernetes introduced the [Container Runtime Interface](https://kubernetes.io/docs/concepts/architecture/cri/) (CRI) which allowed any runtime to be used as long as they adhered to the [Open Container Initiative](https://opencontainers.org/) (OCI).
+When Kubernetes introduced the [Container Runtime Interface](https://kubernetes.io/docs/concepts/architecture/cri/) (CRI) it allowed any runtime to be used as long as they adhered to the [Open Container Initiative](https://opencontainers.org/) (OCI).
 There are two main specs to be aware of:
 - **`imagespec`** - how an image should be built
 - **`runtimespec`** - how a container runtime should be developed
 <br>